-"Even where there are separate radiation protection personnel, the operating personnel, including technical support personnel, shall be given suitable training in radiation protection before the start of their duties.
-Periodic retraining in operational radiation protection shall be conducted."
+- "Even where there are separate radiation protection personnel, the operating personnel, including technical support personnel, shall be given suitable training in radiation protection before the start of their duties.
+Periodic retraining in operational radiation protection shall be conducted." - 8.77.

-8.77.
 Site personnel should be trained in the use of personal dosimeters and personal protective equipment (including putting them on and taking them off), and in self-monitoring.
 Personal protective equipment is required to be maintained in good condition, periodically inspected and kept readily available (see para.
-3.95 of GSR Part 3 [8]).

-8.78.
-Personnel and equipment should be checked for contamination before leaving contamination zones and decontaminated as necessary.
+3.95 of GSR Part 3 [8]). - 8.78.
+Personnel and equipment should be checked for contamination before leaving contamination zones and should be decontaminated as necessary. - 8.79.

-8.79.
 Careful consideration should be given to the possible combination of radiological hazards and non-radiological hazards (e.g. oxygen deficiency, heat stress).
-Particular attention should be paid to balancing the risks and benefits associated with the use of personal protective equipment, especially for air-fed systems.

-8.80.
-Intrusive maintenance38 is considered a normal or regular occurrence in reprocessing facilities.
-The procedures for such work should include the following:

-- (a) An estimation, prior to the work, of the doses that are predicted to be received by all persons involved (including decontamination personnel). - (b) Preparatory activities to minimize individual and collective doses, including: - (i) Identification of specific risks due to the intrusive nature of the maintenance;
+Particular attention should be paid to balancing the risks and benefits associated with the use of personal protective equipment, especially for air-fed systems. - 8.80.
+Intrusive maintenance is considered a normal or regular occurrence in reprocessing facilities.
+The procedures for such work should include the following: - (a) An estimation, prior to the work, of the doses that are predicted to be received by all persons involved (including decontamination personnel). - (b) Preparatory activities to minimize individual and collective doses, including: - (i) Identification of specific risks due to the intrusive nature of the maintenance; - (ii) Operations to minimize the radiation source (inventory), such as flushing out and rinsing of parts of the process; - (iii) Consideration of the use of mock-ups, remote devices, additional shielding, personal protective equipment, monitoring devices and dosimeters; - (iv) The identification of relevant procedures within the work permit, including procedures for optimizing protection and safety, such as use of personal protective equipment, monitoring devices and dosimeters, and time and dose limitations; - (v) The training Training of personnel on workflows and procedures in order to practise routines and to minimize radiation exposure. - (c) The measurement of doses during work.
+If doses (or dose rates) are significantly higher than anticipated, consideration should be given to withdrawing personnel to re-evaluate the work. - (d) The use of feedback to identify possible improvements.
+For extended maintenance activities, feedback should occur continuously over the entire duration of the task.

-38 Intrusive maintenance is maintenance involving a significant reduction in shielding, the breaking of static containment or a significant reduction of dynamic containment, or a combination of these.
+&lt;sup>40 Intrusive maintenance is maintenance involving a significant reduction in shielding, the breaking of static containment or a significant reduction of dynamic containment, or a combination of these.